-Kudu is a blog dedicated to providing information on Yemenite shofars as well as other exotic shofars, including ibex, eland, gemsbok and extra large ram’s horn shofars.
+Kudu is a blog dedicated to providing information on Yemenite shofars as well as other exotic shofars, including ibex, eland, gemsbok and large ram’s horn shofars.

 My first shofar was a hefty, ugly, unpolished ram’s horn shofar with horrible tone that my grandmother bought me for my bar mitzvah.
 It’s almost impossible to get more than one note out of it, but I cherish it to this day, for sentimental reasons.
-When it’s time to play a shofar, I much prefer a long kudu horn shofar, half-polished, with a strident tone, that you can easily play several different notes on.
+When it’s time to play a shofar, I much prefer a long kudu shofar, half-polished, with a strident tone, that you can easily play several different notes on.
 The kind of shofar that leaves your arms and shoulders weary after a few minutes — but it’s worth it!